HArcitecht/ASI-E8-Alignment-Core/README.md

-Pro-Tip for Non-Technical Users: If the architectural language is dense, copy this text into your AI assistant and use the prompt: 'Explain the logic of this protocol as if I were a partner in a high-precision systems project.
+Pro-Tip for Non-Technical Users: If the architectural language is dense, copy this text into your AI assistant and use the prompt: 'Explain the logic of this protocol as if I were a partner in a high-precision systems project'.

 '​The Einstein Swarm: Protocol Documentation